mautic/user-documentation/docs/contacts/manage_contacts.rst

 Cookies used by Mautic
 ***********************

-This is a list of cookies potentially used by Mautic when tracking Cotacts.
+This is a list of cookies potentially used by Mautic when tracking Contacts.
 Note that if using the tracking script, the browser's local storage is used to store a device ID used to track the Contact.

 Third party cookies
 --------------------